-Enter the cost of incidental repairs, such as labor and supplies, that do not add to the property's value or appreciably prolong its life.
+Enter the cost of incidental repairs and maintenance not claimed elsewhere on the return, such as labor and supplies, that do not add to the property's value or appreciably prolong its life.
+New buildings, machinery, or permanent improvements that increase the value of the property are not deductible.
+They must be depreciated or amortized.